Last updated on December 16, 2025

 #7.
 Minn, Wily Illusionist

-Minn, Willy Illusionist strikes an interesting balance between token producers and mana cheaters.
+Minn, Wily Illusionist strikes an interesting balance between token producers and mana cheaters.
 Blue has plenty of other illusions like Phantasmal Image to help buff Minn’s tokens.
 This card forces your opponents into a corner; do they take the damage from a growing army of illusions, or risk letting you cheat something into play?
 It’s also another blue card that wants you to find ways to sacrifice your creatures for a unique blue effect.

 #6.
 Octavia, Living Thesis